K-Quant/K-Quant/README.md

 The dynamic financial KB construction module consists of three main steps:

-1. Evolved Knowledge Extraction Module: it extracts financial knowledge with evolved information from several reliable data sources.
+1. Evolved Knowledge Extraction: it extracts financial knowledge with evolved information from several reliable data sources.

-2. Temporal Record Linkage and Conflict Resolution Module: it removes duplicated and conflicted knowledge based on temporal information to increase the confidence of the delivered knowledge.
+2. Temporal Record Linkage and Conflict Resolution: it removes duplicated and conflicted knowledge based on temporal information to increase the confidence of the delivered knowledge.

-3. Dynamic Knowledge Update Module: it proposes a temporal pattern-based inference rule learning module to maintain our constructed KB consistent with the dynamically changing world.
+3. Dynamic Knowledge Update: it proposes a temporal pattern-based inference rule learning module to maintain our constructed KB consistent with the dynamically changing world.

 #### 2. Quantitative Investment Framework
 To handle temporal relations between companies and utilize the knowledge in quantitative investment, the K-Quant have three main functions in Quantitative Investment Framework: